BeadW/DogPicPoster/README.md

 # DogPicPoster
-Makes calls to Dog API and then automatically posts the image to a Facebook page using the Graphs AIP
+Makes calls to Dog API and then automatically posts the image to a Facebook page using the Graph AIP